A Cool, Dry Place: Plot

 Afterwards over lunch, Beth asks Russ out.
 As the babysitter is not available, she makes them dinner and spends the evening with them.
 After Calvin falls asleep, Beth and Russ are intimate and drawn into a romantic relationship.
-Their This is interrupted when Kate reappears, wanting to reassert herself in her son's life.
+This is interrupted when Kate reappears, wanting to reassert herself in her son's life.
 She calls when Beth is still there the following morning while Russ is showering, so she leaves abruptly.
 Kate shows up minutes later and Russ is resentful and suspicious of her.
 She initially says she's available while he admits he's seeing someone.

 Russ begins to feel torn between the two women and about what to do with Calvin.
 Kate's sudden appearance leads him to doubt his ability to raise his son on his own and in his own parenting skills.
 After a third day with her visit, she stays until late so he lets her stay the night.

 A late call from the police gets Russ out to collect Noah who was in a collision and is drunk.
 He lets him sleep it off in the living room.
 Later that night, just as Russ starts to think he might reconcile with Kate, she confesses that not only has she fallen in love with someone else, but that she probably never even loved him.

 In the morning Beth comes to collect Noah.
 When she sees Kate coming downstairs looking for Russ, she rushes out.
 When he follows Beth out, although he insists that things are over with Kate she says she doesn't want to get caught up in it and leaves.

 While Russ is in Dallas interviewing for his dream job at a major law firm, he leaves Calvin with the neighbor Charlotte to stay overnight.
 On his return, when he goes to pick him up he discovers Kate recently has run off with Calvin to Cincinnati.